Deep composition of tensor-trains using squared inverse Rosenblatt transports: Introduction

 \section{Introduction}

-Exploration of high-dimensional probability distributions is a key task in statistical physics, machine learning, uncertainty quantification, econometrics, and beyond.
+Exploration of high-dimensional probability distributions is a fundamental task in statistical physics, machine learning, uncertainty quantification, econometrics, and beyond.
 In many practical scenarios, high-dimensional random variables of interest follow \emph{intractable} probability measures that exhibit nonlinear interactions and concentrate in some sub-manifolds.
 This way, one cannot directly simulate the random variables of interest but may be able to evaluate the unnormalised density function pointwise.
-Various approaches have been proposed to characterise intractable probability measures using some tractable probability measures where independent and identically distributed random variables can be drawn from.
-These include the Markov chain Monte Carlo (MCMC) methods \cite{MCMC:Liu_2001,robert2013monte} that generate a Markov chain of random variables converging to the target probability measure; importance sampling and/or sequential Monte Carlo \cite{MCMC:KBJ_2014,mcbook} that characterise the target probability measures using weighted samples drawn from some tractable probability measures; variational methods \cite{blei2017variational,jordan1999introduction} that minimise some divergence, often the Kullback-Leibler divergence, of the target probability measure from a reference measure in some class of tractable probability measures; and many others.